ATLAS-HGTD/hgtd-tools/README.md

 - Support for all 48 DU types, including those that have "horizontal" and "vertical" modules on the same unit

 ### Open points requiring implementation
+- (~!!!
+Replace local files with API-requested files (only few more parts missing, most are already dynamically retrieved)~ first implementation done, being tested (probably a bit slow), second implementation does not need to get full partstree only the children for the specific DU)
 - !!!
-Replace local files with API-requested files (only few more parts missing, most are already dynamically retrieved)
+Checks for existing slot / mod relations: if they exist, delete them and create the new ones from VLQ or user decides against that, corrects their entered values
 - !!
 Checks for fully loaded DU (or not yet fully loaded)
 - !!
-Checks for existing slot / mod relations: if they exist, delete them and create the new ones from VLQ or user decides against that, corrects their entered values
-- !
 Display loaded modules in canvas when doing Detector Assembly (CERN)
 - !
 Port the hybrid / sensor matching stuff over here and let user decide what kind of tool they want to use at the moment

 ## Visuals